GraphGhost: Tracing Structures Behind Large Language Models: Quantitative Experiments

-We first evaluate the tokens ranked by the PageRank algorithm.
-Specifically, we calculate the average InFidelity score when muting the corresponding neuron nodes and identify the maximum-impact neuron nodes within the top-$k$ positions.
+We also evaluate the important tokens ranked by PageRank algorithm.
+We calculate the average InFidelity score when muting the corresponding neuron nodes and identify the maximum-impact neuron nodes within the top-$k$ positions.
 The results, summarized in Table~\ref{tab:top_token}, include the top-1–10 and top-11–20 nodes.
-Overall, the top-10 nodes show a markedly higher influence on the model’s reasoning process, indicating that the PageRank algorithm effectively identifies influential nodes in the GraphGhost framework.
-Moreover, larger models demonstrate greater stability than smaller ones—for instance, Llama-8B achieves an InFidelity score of 0.28, whereas Qwen3 reaches 0.58.
-Interestingly, the <space> token emerges as the most impactful token, exerting a strong influence on overall model performance, particularly in higher layers.
+Overall, the top-10 nodes show much higher influence, indicating that PageRank effectively identifies important nodes in GraphGhost.
+Larger models are more stable than smaller ones; Llama-8B achieves an InFidelity score of 0.28, whereas Qwen3 reaches 0.58.
+Notably, the <space> token is the most influential, especially in higher layers.